eclipse-thingweb/node-red/node-red-node-wot/README.md

 ## Provided Nodes

-After installation, the package adds eight nodes at the Node-RED palette, each scoped under the __Web of Things__ title.
+After installation, the package adds ten nodes at the Node-RED palette, each scoped under the __Web of Things__ title.
 Those nodes are as follows and needed to interact with different interaction affordances of a Thing:

 1) Read Property node;